-If you can't feel much try this: As you breathe in expand your ribs as much as possible.
-Hold that expansion which you breathe out and draw in your belly button towards your spine.
+If you can't feel much try this: as you breathe in expand your ribs as much as possible.
+Hold that expansion while you breathe out and draw in your belly button towards your spine.
 It may help if you imagine you are trying to do up a pair of tight jeans.

 Pelvic tilting and abdominal bracing with alternate leg movements

 This exercise is important if you have had a separation of your rectus abdominis muscles.
 This exercise is encouraged as a progression of the previous tummy exercises – it is important to check with a physiotherapist to make sure that you are doing this correctly.

 - Lie on your back with your knees bent.

 - Place one hand under your back and do a pelvic tilt.
 Remember to breathe normally.

 - Hold the pelvic tilt (your hand should feel a constant pressure from your back).

 - Slowly slide one leg down the bed keeping your foot in contact with the bed.
 Then slide the leg up again.

 - Relax, then do this with the other leg.